 - Effectiveness in raising their own funding through federal/state government grants, foundation grants, special events or earned revenues.

-- The Organizational Arts Grant Committee will review all applications and make award recommendations.
+- The Organizational Arts Grant Committee will review all applications and make award recommendations in July.

 - Final grant awards will be approved by the Board of Directors of Arts Council and YCF.

 All Applicants will be notified applicants as to the status of their request as soon as possible by letter.
-Applicants not approved for funding will receive a standard letter.
 Completion of an application does not guarantee funding.

 Please access our online application portal here.